 ACKNOWLEDGEMENTS

 This paper is based on research initially conducted by one of the authors (Hume 2021) for a Master’s thesis at the University of York.
-We would also like to thank Helen Goodchild for providing the map presented in Figure 3
+We would also like to thank Helen Goodchild for providing the map presented in Figure 3 and Rick Schulting for his kind permission to reproduce his photo represented here as Figure 6.

 BIBLIOGRAPHY